jsadaa/lelabocollectif.fr/README.md

 I starded coding 2 month ago and i love it.
 I'm officialy starting studying it in october but i'm already taking courses online.

-I hope you'll ike it.
+I hope you'll like it.

 Léo